DwinSoftTechnologies/ClientID-per-resource/README.md

 These Client IDs should correspond to the values provided by consumers of your API.

 Advanced Options
-1. Policy Version
+1. Policy Version:
      The configuration uses Policy version 1.0.1-SNAPSHOT (latest).
 Ensure you are working with the latest version to utilize the newest features and fixes.

-2. Methods and Resource Conditions
+2. Methods and Resource Conditions:
     You can apply the policy to all API methods and resources or limit it to specific ones:
 Apply to All Methods & Resources:
      The policy will be enforced globally across all endpoints of the API.
 Apply to Specific Methods & Resources: